bonny/WordPress-Simple-History/readme.txt

 - Misc code cleanup and improvements.
 - Remove function `filter_gettext_store_latest_translations()`.
 - Remove support for automatically un-translating messages to the log, loggers are better and have better support for languages.
+- Change location of filter `gettext` and `gettext_with_context` and unhook inte when we are done, resulting in much fewer function calls.

 = 4.1.0 =